breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 [R9]      Dₓ(0) → 0
 ```

-Although we assign an ordering `R0`-`R9` for notational convenience, an initial string, once given to this system, will always converge to the same result, no matter the order in which we perform the substitutions (proof required):
+Although we assign an ordering `R0`-`R9` for notational convenience, an initial string, once given to this system, will always converge to the same result, no matter in which order we perform the substitutions (proof required):

 |Term Confluence|Ottawa-St. Lawrence Confluence|
 |:---:|:---:|
 |<br/><center><img align="center" width="100%" src="../images/confluence_term.svg"/></center>|<br/><center><img align="center" width="75%" src="../images/confluence_river.png"/></center>|

 This feature, called [confluence](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)), is an important property of some rewrite systems: regardless of the substitution order, we will always arrive at the same result.
 If all strings in a language reduce to a form which can be simplified no further, we call such systems *strongly normalizing*, or *terminating*.
-If a rewriting system is both confluent and terminating it is said to be convergent.
+If a rewriting system is both confluent and terminating it is said to be *convergent*.

 ## λ-calculus